Visit our Sibling Rivalry Help Center for more help building strong sibling relationships.

 Tools for building strong sibling relationships

-Free Printable Sibling Relationship Challenge
+Sibling Relationship Challenge

-If we are going to teach our kids to love one another, we need to give them practical tools for making that happen.
+Next, if we are going to teach our kids to love one another, we need to give them practical tools for making that happen.
 We can’t assume that our kids think of these things on their own, so we need to be helping them on a regular basis.
 This will look different for each kid, each family, and each situation.
 It might be mom whispering an idea in one child’s ear.
 It could be starting a tradition at dinner where you take turns complimenting one “person of the day” each day.
 (Yes, it will be shallow to start off with, but with practice, the kids will get better.)

-Share your ideas for strong sibling relationships
+Share your ideas for a strong sibling relationships

 I pray this post has given you ideas for building a strong foundation for sibling relationships in your home.
 Remember to have more grace than impatience and try to understand the frustrations your kids are learning to deal with.
 Sibling relationships are a tough issue to battle, but it’s worth every minute!

 What are your ideas for building strong sibling relationships?
 Share them with us by commenting below.